 Welcome to my website which is about growing organic vegetable sustainably.
 My Garden Ecobeds use very little water and only homemade compost to maintain strong growth, and they produce lots of healthy nutritious organic food all year round.
 You can find out more about them on my page at http://jashxxxxxx.blogspot.com.au/p/wicking-beds-plus.html..............................................John Ashworth 27th November 2017.

-In February each year, 4 onion seeds are multi-sown as a cluster in each of 6 modules in a seedling tray in my Eco-Propagator, and the plug of soil containing these seedlings is transplanted into an Ecobed when ready.
+In February each year, 60 onion seeds are multi-sown as clusters of 4 seeds in each of 15 small fibre pots in an Eco-Propagator, and when ready, the pots containing these seedlings are transplanted into a prepared row in an Ecobed.

 Onions are a useful addition to our diet used with garlic in vegetable based soups and casseroles.
 We like them when used with organic sage